Hey Everybody, Vamsi’s In The House!!!

 I even read on line that we should store our remedies in a metal box far away from these kind of appliances.

-Well, if all this is true, I should be in big trouble!
-Most of my remedies were bought in the ’90’s, before computers or modems were part of everyone’s household.
-At the present time, a modem sits 3 feet away from the drawers my remedies are in.
-None the less, they still work!
+Well, if all this is true, I should surely be in big trouble!
+Most of my remedies were bought in the ’90’s, before computers or modems were part of everyone’s life.
+At the present time, a modem sits 3 feet away from the drawers my remedies are in!
+None-the- less, they still work!

 I keep mine in my office that has computer, printer, fax, smart phone etc. etc.

 Well, it’s pretty much the same situation for me.

 Of course I do worry about these things, and yet, when I need a remedy and go to my remedy drawer, I still get results!
 I guess we’ll never know exactly why our remedies aren’t interfered with by all the electromagnetic chaos all around us, it’s a great question, plus a tribute to the remedies, I’m sure; but, I just don’t have an answer for why our remedies are so resilient; I wish I knew.

 Elaine, my pediatrician says I have to let my son “cry it out”.
 I’ve trusted my mama gut (or probably my guardian angel helping me out) in regards to not letting him cry it out his whole life.
 I’ve always felt like things weren’t just right if he’s freaking out in his crib.
 I guess because society says, “oh they’re teething give them Motrin” and they just drug them to sleep….
 I still feel like something is a little off.
 He has a rash that comes and goes around his mouth.
 He’s taken histaminum and allium cepa for it at times.
 These last two nights he’s woken up around 12:30 and then I just keep him in bed with me and then he’s nursed a lot around 5 a.m.

 He actually doesn’t sleep better with me.
 I feel like he wakes up constantly to nurse.
 He’s 14 months old.